Take a moment to think about these questions:

-Has it ever happened to you that you bought something you didn’t need but just because it reminded you of your childhood?
-That’s relatedness which refers to the human need and tendency to nostalgia and emotional associations.
+Has it ever happened to you that you bought something you didn’t need just because it reminded you of your childhood?
+That’s relatedness, which refers to the human need and tendency for nostalgia and emotional associations.

-One of the reasons why the Saregama Caravaan is so popular is Nostalgia.
-In an age of high tech Alexas, while everyone was busy adding more ways to listen to songs, Saregama Caravaan carved a niche for itself by looking the other way- back at a simpler age, an older time.
+One of the reasons why the Saregama Caravan is so popular is Nostalgia.
+In an age of high-tech Alexas, while everyone was busy adding more ways to listen to songs, Saregama Caravan carved a niche for itself by looking the other way- back at a simpler age, an older time.

 People trust what they can relate to.
 Appealing to an emotional connection with other users builds a sense of trust and lowers the threshold to buy something.